 The Fund pays the Commodity Broker all brokerage commissions, including applicable exchange fees, NFA fees, give-up fees, pit brokerage fees and other transaction related fees and expenses charged in connection with trading activities.
 The Commodity Broker's brokerage commissions and trading fees are determined on a contract-by-contract basis.
 Brokerage commissions and fees in any future fiscal year or any part of any future fiscal year may be greater than fees incurred in prior fiscal years.
-On average, total charges paid to the Commodity Broker were less than \$6.00, \$6.00 and \$6.00 per round-turn trade for the years ended December 31, 2021, 2020 and 2019, respectively.
+On average, total charges paid to the Commodity Broker were less than \$6.00, \$6.00 and \$6.00 per round-turn trade for the years ended December 31, 2022, 2021 and 2020, respectively.

-A round-turn trade is a completed transaction involving both a purchase and a liquidating sale, or a sale followed by a covering purchase.
+&lt;sup>1 A round-turn trade is a completed transaction involving both a purchase and a liquidating sale, or a sale followed by a covering purchase.